hermit-os/kernel/README.md

 5. Afterwards, a small Linux system should run, which already includes the patches for HermitCore.
 For each NUMA node (= HermitCore isle) is in `/sys/hermit` a directory `isleX` created, where `X` represents the number of the NUMA node.
 The demo applications are located in the directory `/hermit` and possess the file extension `_proxy`.
 These applications are Linux proxies, in which the HermitCore binaries are embedded.
 By starting the Linux proxies, the embedded HermitCore binaries will be automatically started on isle 0 with cpu 1.
 To change the default behavior, the environment variable `HERMIT_ISLE` is used to specify the (memory) location of the isle, while the environment variable `HERMIT_CPUS` is used to specify the cores.
 For instance, `HERMIT_ISLE=1 HERMIT_CPUS="3-5" /hermit/hello_proxy` starts a HelloWorld demo on the HermitCore isle 1, which used the cores 3 to 5.
 The output messages are forwarded to the Linux proxy and printed on the Linux system.
 6. HermitCore's kernel messages of `isleX` are available via `cat /sys/hermit/isleX/log`, where `X` represents the isle.
 7. It exists an virtual IP devices between HermitCore isles and the Linux system (see output of `ifconfig`).
 Per default, the Linux system has the IP address `192.168.28.1`.
 The HermitCore isles starts with the IP address `192.168.28.2` for isle 0 and is increased by one for every isle.
+8. Hermit applications are available at `/hermit/usr/{tests,benchmarks}` which is a shared directory between the host and QEmu.

 ## Building and testing HermitCore on a real machine